Sparse Additive Gaussian Process Regression: Real Data Applications

-For Gaussian process regression (kriging) we use MLE estimation with $Matern(5/2)$ kernel via the $\mathtt{DiceKriging}$ package \citep{RDY2012}.
-The result shows reasonable predictions at the observed locations.
-However, the prediction comes with high predictive variance in locations other than those observed locations, especially when the predictive location is outside the range of observed datasets and close to the boundary of the input domain.
-For BART we use the $\mathtt{BayesTree}$ package with its default settings \citep{Chipman_etal2010}.
-We can see from its result that the predictive mean of BART shows its characteristic grid-like shape.
-In addition it also fails to delineate the shapes of the modal peaks, which has been captured by GP regression.
-In addition, neither BART nor GP regression provide informative uncertainty quantification.
-In BART model, the standard deviation does not seem to have any continuity.
+In this section we study a moderate sized 2-dimensional dataset of average daily maximum temperature in degrees centigrade at 247 locations in Colorado during 1997 \href{https://www.image.ucar.edu/Data/US.monthly.met/USmonthlyMet.shtml}{US precipitation and temperature (1895-1997) dataset}.

-For applying of SAGP, we perform 10-fold cross-validation to determine the most appropriate parameter values $L,m$ as shown in Figure \ref{fig:CV_HR}(b).
-Based on the MSE evaluation as well as the limitation of the amount of data, we choose the combination of $L=3,m=25$ to fit SAGP.
-Here we also calibrate the $\alpha,\beta$ of the noise prior in SAGP and the noise estimate in BART according to MLE of noise variance from GP.
+Qualitative comparisons of GP, BART and SAGP are shown in Figure \ref{fig:The comparison result}.
+For GP regression we used MLE estimates with the $\mathsf{Matern}(5/2)$ kernel.
+For BART we use the default settings \citep{Chipman_etal2010}.
+For SAGP, we choose $L=3,m=25$ and calibrate the $\alpha,\beta$ of the noise prior in SAGP and the noise estimate in BART according to MLE of noise estimate from GP.
+The GP model shows reasonable predictions, however, the prediction comes with high predictive variance in locations away from the observations and especially near the boundary (not shown).
+The predictive mean of BART shows it has a slight grid-like artifact due to its decision tree construction.
+In addition, the shape of the response around the mode is noticeably more rectangular than suggested by the other models.

-This dataset provides us an example where the data is limited, which is actually a disadvantage for SAGP since the sparsification does not cut down the computational cost significantly yet some information is lost in the procedure.
-Nonetheless, the SAGP method does capture the major trends and even some of the extremal temperatures close to 40 centigrade degrees.
-It also exhibits the major modes in the dataset.
-We can see from the plot of predictive mean and standard deviation that SAGP does capture the trend in both mean and preserve relatively low uncertainty.
-In this case where there is not enough data to go to more complicated models, SAGP has some clear borders close to the RP boundaries.
-However, it still performs surprisingly well and competitive to the performance of the full GP.
+This dataset provides us a 2-dimensional example where the data is limited, which is actually a disadvantage for SAGP since the sparsification does not cut down the computational cost significantly yet some information is lost in the procedure.
+Nonetheless, the SAGP method captures the major trends and even some of the extremal temperatures close to 40 degrees centigrade.
+Compared to BART and GP, the SAGP model behaves ``in-between'' these two methods and provides us with very competitive performance.